 The Two Dimensions of Self

-As a preface to the following articles, it is important to understand that I believe the “self” to be composed of the two primary dimensions of existence: energy and unified consciousness.
-The energy underlying the mental, emotional, and sensory nature of our sense of self is a constantly evolving dynamic that I call the “evolving-self.”
-The most formative experiences of how we were related to as a child shape our "evolving-self’s" style of being in relationship to life, self and other.
-The "evolving-self" is called “sense of self” in psychology, and “ahaṃkara,” "ego," or sense of “I-ness” in yoga.
-Unlike the Vedantic based spiritual traditions popular today, I reify (make real) the evolving-self and view it as a real unfolding and impermanent experience that is the indispensable organizing nature of “duality consciousness.”
+What we consider to be our "self" is important to understand if we are to resolve our relationship conflicts and injuries.
+Our sense of self plays a key role in establishing healthy emotional boundaries that reflect what we need to feel safe and supported in life.
+In my experience, the “self” is fundamentally composed of the two primary dimensions of existence: energy and unified consciousness.
+The energy dimension underlies the mental, emotional, and sensory nature of our sense of self.
+This is a constantly evolving dynamic that I call the “evolving-self.”
+The most formative experiences of how we were related to as a child shape our "evolving-self’s" style of being in relationship to other people.
+The "evolving-self," is called “sense of self” in psychology, and “ahaṃkara,” "ego," or sense of “I-ness” in yoga.
+Unlike the Vedantic-based spiritual traditions popular today, I recognize the evolving-self is an important part of overcoming our suffering in life, In this role, I reify (make real) the evolving-self as a real unfolding and impermanent experience that is the indispensable organizing nature of “duality consciousness.”

 Dr. Zeb Lancaster